 6. Purina ONE Plus Healthy Weight High-Protein 8 lb Bag

-- Added antioxidants and glucosamine: Promotes immune and joint health
+- Antioxidants and glucosamine: Promotes immune and joint health.

-Compared to bulk bags, this option prioritizes convenience and freshness.
-The main limitation is that it may not be cost-effective for larger dogs or multi-dog families.
+Compared to bulk bags, this product prioritizes convenience and freshness.
+The tradeoff is a higher cost per pound and less value for multi-dog households.

 - Supports joint health